t04glovern/t04glovern.github.io.raw/_posts/2016-01-06-arduino-projects--usb-to-serial-interfacing--sd-readwrite.markdown

 ## Introduction

 This week I picked up some new toys to play with and decided I might as well document my experiences as I try to get a better understanding of how to use my new modules.
 I got a USB to Serial module and an `Ethernet shield`; which also has a `SD card reader` attached.
-My goal is to be able to send serial data down the USB interface and have it then saved into a new file on the inserted SD card.
+During this tutorial I'll go over the FT232RL chip in detail and finish up with some information on reading and writing to an SD card.

 I have a feeling this process might be harder than it lets on, so lets get started.